Thursday April 15, 2021

 For a recording of the webinar please click here.

-We regret that due first, to inclement weather, and then COVID-19 and the subsequent lockdown, that our Spring 2020 events (below) had to be canceled.
-We will try to reschedule them for Spring 2021.
+We regret that due first, to inclement weather, and then COVID-19 and the subsequent lockdown, that our Spring 2020 events had to be canceled.
+We have rescheduled them for Spring 2021.

 Thurs., Oct.
 3, 12:15-1:15

 Professor of Music at Brooklyn College and The Graduate Center, CUNY.
 He is the author of Now that the Audience is Assembled and Records Ruin the Landscape: John Cage, the Sixties, and Sound Recording (both Duke University Press).

 Thurs., Oct.
 31, 12:15-1:15